-Set a user name for the MySQL account to be used by the MySQL Cluster Manager agent.
-The default is mcmd.
+• Sets a user name for the MySQL account to be used by the mcmd agent to access the SQL nodes.
+If the option is not specified, the default value of mcmd is used.

-When used together with manager-password, this option also causes the creation of a new MySQL user account, having the user name and password specified using these two options.
+When an SQL node is initialized, the mcmd agent creates a new MySQL user account on it using the user name set by the option and the password set by the --manager-password option.
 This account is created with all privileges on the MySQL server including the granting of privileges.
 In other words, it is created as if you had executed GRANT ALL PRIVILEGES ON \.\ ...
 WITH GRANT OPTION in the mysql client.
 The existing MySQL root account is not altered in such cases, and the default test database is preserved.